The History of Rock Music: 1989-1994Raves, grunge, post-rock, trip-hop

 They were rebels, but only to an extent.
 Their message was not revolutionary: their message was intimate.
 They dealt with the real problems of teenage girls, from rape to loneliness.
 Their fanzines were not agit-prop pamphlets, they were blackboards to write on about their intimate experiences.
 The fundamental fact of the riot grrrrls was that their heroine was not terrible: she was terrified.

-Musically, the riot-grrrrl phenomenon began in february 1991, when Kathleen Hanna and Tobi Vail formed Bikini Kill at Olympia's Evergreen College, and released the cassette Revolution Girl Style Now (1991), followed by the even more furious mini-abum Pussy Whipped (1993).
+Musically, the riot-grrrrl phenomenon began in february 1991, when Kathleen Hanna and Tobi Vail formed Bikini Kill at Olympia's Evergreen College, and released the cassette Revolution Girl Style Now (? ? - spr 1991), followed by the even more furious mini-album Pussy Whipped (oct 1992 - oct 1993).
 Hannah would later clean up her act, and, dressed like a housewife from the Sixties, release a solo album credited to Julie Ruin (1998), offering her post-feminist meditations in a surprisingly radio-friendly format (a fusion of electronica, dub, and hip-hop).
-Even more accessible was Le Tigre (1999), the album recorded with video director Sadie Benning and music critic Johanna Fateman.
+Even more accessible was Le Tigre (?
+1999 - oct 1999), the album recorded with video director Sadie Benning and music critic Johanna Fateman.

-Even less musical was Pottymouth (1993), the debut album of Molly Neuman's Bratmobile.
-Other original riot-grrrrls were Calamity Jane, who released Martha Jane Cannary (1992) four years after the first singles; Dickless, whose Saddle Tramp (1990) revealed the roaring vocals of Kelly Canary that would detonate the Teen Angels' Daddy (1996); Donna Dresch's Team Dresch, who hailed lesbianism on Personal Best (1994).
+Even less musical was Pottymouth (aug 1991/dec 1992 - jun 1993), the debut album of Molly Neuman's Bratmobile.
+Other original riot-grrrrls were Calamity Jane, who released Martha Jane Cannary (oct 1990 - feb 1992) four years after the first singles; Dickless, whose Saddle Tramp (? ? - may 1990) revealed the roaring vocals of Kelly Canary that would detonate the Teen Angels' Daddy (? ? - jan 1996); Donna Dresch's Team Dresch, who hailed lesbianism on Personal Best (aug 1994 - feb 1995).
 They mostly played ragged rock'n'roll overflowing with angst and propelled by screeching guitars and primitive drumming.

 The contagion soon spread to California, that had nurtured rock girl-groups since the 1960s.

-San Francisco, whose Frightwig had pioneered the idea, boasted the Mudwimin, formed by Frightwig's guitarist Mia Levin and Tragic Mulatto's drummer Bambi Nonymous, with Skiz (1992); Stone Fox, lesbians who played melodic hard-rock on Burnt (1994); 4 Non Blondes, whose Bigger Better Faster More (1992) was highlighted by the Janis Joplin-style roar of openly-lesbian Linda Perry; Tribe 8, a radical lesbian band that played loud and fast "homocore" on Fist City (1995); and more moderate groups such as Tiger Trap, the project of Sacramento-based Rose Melberg, who played romantic punk-pop on Tiger Trap (1993), and Ovarian Trolley, with the even less aggressive Crocodile Tears (1993).
+San Francisco, whose Frightwig had pioneered the idea, boasted the Mudwimin, formed by Frightwig's guitarist Mia Levin and Tragic Mulatto's drummer Bambi Nonymous, with Skiz (?
+1990/?
+1991 - ?
+1992); Stone Fox, lesbians who played melodic hard-rock on Burnt (? ? - ?
+1993); 4 Non Blondes, whose Bigger Better Faster More (nov 1991/feb 1992 - oct 1992) was highlighted by the Janis Joplin-style roar of openly-lesbian Linda Perry; Tribe 8, a radical lesbian band that played loud and fast "homocore" on Fist City (?
+1993 - jan 1995); and more moderate groups such as Tiger Trap, the project of Sacramento-based Rose Melberg, who played romantic punk-pop on Tiger Trap (? ? - may 1993), and Ovarian Trolley, with the even less aggressive Crocodile Tears (? ? - ?
+1993).

 The most impressive musicians of the entire scene were Minneapolis' Babes In Toyland (11), led by vocalist and guitarist Kat Bjelland.
-Spanking Machine (1990) was already an eruption of cathartic violence, but Fontanelle (1992) stood as a set of psychological traumas, a witchy pandemonium of voodoo/pow-wow rhythms, hysterical screams and massive distortions, from which Bjelland vomited harrowing lyrics, mad with rage, disenchantment, hopelessness and frustration.
+Spanking Machine (?
+1989 - apr 1990) was already an eruption of cathartic violence, but Fontanelle (early 1992 - aug 1992) stood as a set of psychological traumas, a witchy pandemonium of voodoo/pow-wow rhythms, hysterical screams and massive distortions, from which Bjelland vomited harrowing lyrics, mad with rage, disenchantment, hopelessness and frustration.
 The trio managed to express the schizophrenic coexistence of the innocent, apprehensive and defenseless child with the experienced and corrupt slut, junkie and juvenile delinquent.
 The Babes In Toyland invented an art of extreme emotions: more than singing or playing theirs was "acting", and it was "acting" one's own life.